coredns/coredns/plugin/rewrite/README.md

 At times, the need to rewrite a RCODE value could arise.
 For example, a DNS server may respond with a SERVFAIL instead of NOERROR records when AAAA records are requested.

-In the below example, the TTL in the answers for `coredns.rocks` domain are being set to `15`:
+In the below example, the rcode value the answer for `coredns.rocks` the replies with SERVFAIL is being switched to NOERROR.

 This example rewrites all the *.coredns.rocks domain SERVFAIL errors to NOERROR
 ```